-You’re looking at the The Best Homemade Naan Bread.
-An extra soft naan, that’s slightly doughy and pillowy, just as we like it.
-Serve this with soups, your favorite curry recipe, and practically anything else.
+Cast Iron Naan is an extra soft naan bread, that’s slightly doughy and pillowy, just as we like it.
+Serve this homemade naan with soups, your favorite curry recipe, and practically anything else.
 You can’t go wrong!

 I’m definitely a “dough girl”, raised by a mother who only made homemade bread.
 There was rarely a loaf of sliced bread from the store on our counters.
 She taught me well, and I’ve repeated those habits for my family as well.
 We eat far less bread though than the days of old, but when we do, we eat only the good stuff.